BobVarioa/polyomino/readme.md

 			- [Tetris Effect Conected: Zone](https://tetris.wiki/Tetris_Effect#Zone_mechanic)
 			- [Pac-Attack](https://en.wikipedia.org/wiki/Pac-Attack)
 		- [ ] Special Effects
-			- These should **never** be able to be purchased with real money
-			- No lootboxes, etc.
+			- These are obtained via an XP like system, or maybe an ingame currency to give more agency to the player
 			- [ ] Characters
 				- Inspiration:
 					- [TETR.IO](https://characters.osk.sh/)